On the connectivity of spaces of three-dimensional tilings: Local Moves: Flips and Trits

 \section{Local Moves: Flips and Trits}

-A {\it flip} is a move that takes a tiling $t_0$ into another tiling $t_1$ by removing two parallel dimers that form a $2 \times 2 \times 1$ ``slab'' and placing them back in the only other position possible.
+A {\it flip} is a move that takes a tiling $t_0$ into another tiling $t_1$ by removing two parallel dominoes that form a $2 \times 2 \times 1$ ``slab'' and placing them back in the only other position possible.
 The {\it flip connected component} of a tiling $t$ is the set of all tilings that can be reached from $t$ after a sequence of flips.
 For instance, the $3 \times 3 \times 2$ box has $229$ total tilings, but only three flip connected components.
-Two components contain just one tiling each; i.e. there are no possible flip moves from these tilings, see Figure~\ref{Noflip}.
+Two components contain just one tiling each; i.e. there are no possible flip moves from these tilings, see Figure~\ref{fig:233}.
+The $4 \times 4 \times 2$ box admits $32,000$ tilings.
+Under flips, it has $9$ connected components.
+The largest one consists of all tilings with twist $0$ and has $31,484$ tilings.
+There are $4$ components with $128$ tilings each and $4$ components consisting of a single tiling each.
+Figure \ref{fig:442} shows two of these isolated tilings.

 A {\it trit} is a move involving three dominoes which sit inside a $2 \times 2 \times 2$ cube where each domino is parallel to a distinct axis.
 We thus necessarily have some rotation of Figure \ref{fig:postrit}.
 The trit that takes the drawing at the left of Figure \ref{fig:postrit} to the drawing at the right is a {\it positive trit}.
 The reverse move is a {\it negative trit}.
 Notice that the $2 \times 2 \times 2$ cube need not be entirely contained in $R$.
 On the other hand, not just the six cubes directly involved in the trit but also at least one of the other two must be contained in $R$ otherwise $R$ is not a manifold.